Breaking changes ahead: v1 is coming (hot fix 0.13.2)

 - You can recover an existing Ethereum address—or 'wallet'—by using your seed phrase.
 When you onboard, you will have the option to access an existing Ethereum address, but you need your 12 word seed phrase to do so.
 Regardless, you will receive a new chat key.

 - If you don't have your seed phrase, you need to move your funds to a secure wallet before installing v1.
 If you switch to v1 without your seed phrase, you will be unable to access your funds in Status on that device.
 Any ENS names purchased with that Ethereum address will also be unrecoverable!
+Note: If you created your Status wallet before March of 2018 and are still using beta, it's best that you remove your funds entirely as well.

 - Beta versions will not communicate with v1.
 Protocol improvements mean that the two clients can not chat with each other, so to stay fresh, we recommend that all users install v1 when it becomes available.